nazariyg/Phred/README.md

 echo $array->join(", ");  // "0, 1, 4, 9, 16"
 ```

-OOP arrays can be iterated with `foreach` statement too:
+And OOP arrays can be iterated with `foreach` too:

 ```php
 $array = a("12", "34", "56");